diodechain/diode-docs/content/docs/Using/linked-devices.md

 <u>Add Device</u>

-To add a device, download the Diode app on the new device, provide your username, and select "log in."
+To add a device, download Diode Collab on the new device, provide your username, and select "log in."
 On your original device, click the plus icon in your "Linked Devices" settings and use the code provided for your new device.
 Wait until your original device has you click "confirm," and then allow the new device to sync your existing Zones, chats, etc..

 <u>Delete Device</u>